wimvelzeboer/fflib-apex-extensions/README.md

 ### October 2021
 - **Logger functionality** <br/>A replacement of System.Debug that is using Platform events to store log messages in a Custom Object for you to monitor
 - **API Upgrade to Winter'22** <br/> All Apex classes are upgraded to API 53.0
+- **UnitOfWork** <br/> Generic UnitOfWork, capable of executing work items in batch at a single instance.
+Each item will be executed based on its priority and can be queued in a separate execution context when necessary.

 ### August 2021
 **Added criteria based on formula;  (1 OR 2) AND 3)**